It's not that recruiters, hiring managers, and members of your professional network aren't capable of thinking and remembering.

 When you do follow the directions, whether it's the preferred format for your resume, what to include in your application, or when and how to contact them, you are demonstrating that you pay attention to details.

-Follow up your resume and cover letter with a phone call, but don't expect them to know you.
+Follow up your resume and cover letter with a phone call, but do not expect them to know or to remember you.

 Stay in touch, in context.